 The academic credit system adopted by the Italian universities is based on “CFU” (acronym for “Crediti Formativi Universitari”).
 A CFU corresponds to 25 hours of work per student, including time for personal study.
 For each academic activity, the student gains a determined number of CFU.
 Università Europea di Roma generally recognizes the equivalence 1 CFU = 1 ECT and adopts an ECTS mark conversion scale:

-We know how important is having a reference person during the first days in a different country, this is why the Buddy Program aims to match each international student with a local student of UER, who will help you out and show you the Italian culture and language.
+We know how important is having a reference person during the first days in a different country, this is why we invite you to participate inthe Buddy Program, aiming to match each international student with a UER local student, who will be at your side to help you:

-The first week of lessons we organize the so-called Buddy Week, a week full of entertaining activities so that you can get to know your buddy and other fellows, both Italian and international, smooth your integration in UER life and discover the Eternal City.
+During the so-called Buddy Week, you will be able tomeet your buddy and other fellows, both Italian and international, and smooth your integration into UER life: